mosfet1kg/ncloud/docs/compute/portforwarding/port-01.md

 ---

 ## `destroyPortForwardingRule`, action `deletePortForwardingRules`
-Detach a port forwarding rule from a server.
+Detaches a port forwarding rule from a server.

 ### Arguments